MCP Server (Legacy Version)¶

 Toolset: network

-Function: Query the discovery results of sources or fields in the network domain, for use in subsequent data queries.
+Function: Query source or field discovery results in the network domain, for subsequent data queries

 Parameters: